ESMValGroup/ESMValCore/doc/contributing.rst

 :ref:`🛠 Technical review <technical_review>` or :ref:`🧪 Scientific review <scientific_review>`.

-- 🧪 The new functionality is :ref:`scientifically sound and relevant <scientific_relevance>`
+- 🧪 The new functionality is :ref:`relevant and scientifically sound<scientific_relevance>`
 - 🛠 :ref:`The pull request has a descriptive title and labels <descriptive_pr_title>`
 - 🛠 Code is written according to the :ref:`code quality guidelines <code_quality>`
 - 🧪 and 🛠 Documentation_ is available